peter-sattler/money-transfer-ui/README.md

 :moneybag: REST service should assign account number.
 It should not be the responsibility of the front-end.
 :moneybag: REST service should not allow an account to be deleted unless it has a zero balance.
 Enforced this on the front-end.
 :moneybag: Account transfer page should have drop-down lists for source and target accounts.
+:moneybag: Used CSS for rollovers since my nav bar is text only.
+Javascript rollovers didn't make sense to me.

 ## Lessons Learned